 Use this option to permanently delete your dashboard.
 You are prompted to confirm deletion.

 From an individual dashboard, Datadog offers suggestions for viewing related dashboards.
 These dashboards are recommended based on the user activity in your organization and how often users go from this dashboard to other existing dashboards.
-The rightmost section of the dashboard details view displays a list of the most active users of this dashboard.

 Update Markdown-supported dashboard descriptions or associate teams with a dashboard: